-We are happy to present to you the gas and electricity joint Scenario Report, the third report of its kind resulting from the close collaboration of ENTSOG and ENTSO-E to develop scenarios for the whole energy system.
-Scenario work is the first important step to capture the interactions between the gas and electricity systems and is therefore paramount to deliver the best assessment of the infrastructure from an integrated system perspective.
+We are happy to present to you the updated gas and electricity joint Scenario Report, the third report of its kind.
+It results from the close collaboration of ENTSOG and ENTSO-E to develop scenarios for the whole energy system and the public consultation held last autumn on the Draft Scenario Report published on 7 October 2021.
+Scenario work is the first important step to capture the interactions between the gas and electricity systems and is therefore paramount to delivering the best assessment of the infrastructure from an integrated system perspective.
 The joint work also provides a basis to allow assessment for the European Commission’s Projects of Common Interest (PCI) list for energy, as ENTSOG and ENTSO-E progress to develop their Ten-Year Network Development Plans (TYNDPs).

-The outcomes of the work presented illustrates the unique position of the gas and electricity TSOs to provide quantitative and qualitative output while also building upon the synergies and interlinkages between the two sectors: in total almost 80 TSOs, covering more than 35 countries, contributed to this collaborative process.
-The combined expertise, knowhow and modelling capabilities enabled ENTSOG and ENTSO-E to build a set of ambitious and technically robust scenarios which are fully compliant with the Paris Agreement and with the European ambitions for achieving climate neutrality by 2050.
-The scenarios aim to provide a quantitative basis for infrastructure investment planning and insights into the evolution of integrated energy system perspective, while remaining both technology- and energy-carrier neutral.
+The outcomes of the work presented illustrate the unique position of the gas and electricity TSOs to provide quantitative and qualitative output, while also building upon the synergies and interlinkages between the two sectors: in total almost 80 TSOs, covering more than 35 countries, contributed to this collaborative process.
+The combined expertise, knowhow and modelling capabilities enabled ENTSOG and ENTSO-E to build a set of ambitious and technically robust scenarios, which are fully compliant with the Paris Agreement and with the European ambitions for achieving climate neutrality by 2050.
+The scenarios aim to provide a quantitative basis for infrastructure investment planning and insights into the evolution of integrated energy system perspectives, while remaining both technology- and energy-carrier neutral.

-A core element of ENTSO-E and ENTSOG’s scenario building process has been the use of supply and demand data collected from both gas and electricity TSOs as well as from official EU and Member State data sources and key industry projections to build robust bottom-up scenarios.
+A core element of ENTSOG and ENTSO-E’s scenario building process has been the use of supply and demand data collected from both gas and electricity TSOs as well as from official EU and Member State data sources and key industry projections to build robust bottom-up scenarios.
 This approach is used for the National Trends Scenario, the central policy scenario of this report, recognising national and EU climate targets as reflected in the latest Member States’ National Energy and Climate Plans (NECPs).
-In view of the 1.5 °C target of the Paris Agreement and the EU Climate Law ambition of minimum 55 % GHG emission reductions by 2030 and net zero by 2050, the ENTSOs have also developed the Global Ambition and Distributed Energy Scenarios using a top-down approach with a full-energy perspective.
+In view of the 1.5°C target of the Paris Agreement and the EU Climate Law ambition of minimum 55% GHG emission reductions by 2030 and net zero by 2050, the ENTSOs have also developed the Global Ambition and Distributed Energy Scenarios using a top-down approach with a full-energy perspective.

 Achieving net-zero emissions requires a wide range of actions from all sectors of society, but energy efficiency is key to achieve the EU climate neutrality objectives.
 The improvement of existing technology options and the active participation of consumers through smart energy use and behavioural adaptations supports the efficient use of renewable and low-carbon technology solutions for cross-sectorial decarbonisation.

-Last but not least, the Scenarios show that to achieve net-zero emissions, innovation in new and existing technologies is required to reduce the costs of energy from renewable energy sources, increase the efficiency of user appliances, facilitate demand side response and consumer participation, support renewable and decarbonised gases, develop technologies that will support negative emissions, and reap the benefits of a circular economy, while ensuring long-term sustainability for future generations.
+Last but not least, the scenarios rely on innovation in new and existing technologies to achieve net-zero emissions.
+This is required to reduce the costs of energy from renewable energy sources, increase the efficiency of user appliances, facilitate demand side response and consumer participation, support renewable and decarbonised gases, develop technologies that will support negative emissions, and reap the benefits of a circular economy, while ensuring long-term sustainability for future generations.

 The development of this comprehensive, reliable and contrasted set of possible energy futures, as presented in the Scenario Report, will allow the TYNDPs to perform a sound and comprehensive assessment of European energy infrastructure requirements from a whole energy system perspective and will provide decision makers with better information, as they seek to make informed choices that will benefit all European consumers.